Lufteluke/pi-tin/software_setup.md

 # Software Setup

 For convenience, we provide a SD card image based on [RetroPie 4.8](https://retropie.org.uk/download/) with all required software installed and configured.
-Full instructions for installing the required software on top of a clean install of RetroPie are [here](./full_software_setup).
+This guide assumes you are using the prebuilt image.
+If not, full instructions for installing the required software on top of a clean install of RetroPie are [here](./full_software_setup).

 ## 1. install the prebuilt image